Härmälänranta

 Within the scope of our master plan, we have also devised a model for surface water management in the area and carried out a sociotope study of the area’s public spaces.

-It is necessary to have insight into the wide range of perspectives within the project – not only the client or developer’s, but the users’, that is, those living and working in the new area.
+It is necessary to have insight into the wide range of perspectives within the project.
+Not only the client or developer’s, but the users’, that is, those living and working in the new area.

 Insight into the complexity of urban development